The answer to “what banks do rich people use?” is: it depends.

 Most jurisdictions offer some form of private banking.
 However, the quality and service that you can expect in different jurisdictions will vary widely.

 With this in mind, most wealthy individuals choose to bank in established private banking jurisdictions.
-Established private banking jurisditcions typically include Switzerland, Liechtenstein, Luxembourg, Monaco, Singapore, the Cayman Islands, the Bahamas, the United States, the United Kingdom, and the United Arab Emirates.
+Established private banking jurisdictions typically include Switzerland, Liechtenstein, Luxembourg, Monaco, Singapore, the Cayman Islands, the Bahamas, the United States, the United Kingdom, and the United Arab Emirates.